canhld94/HeteroServing/docs/dev/dev_logs.md

 What have been done and what to learn up to

+## ---- 2020 / 09 / 11 ----

+- __What've been done__
+  - Fix the structure of reactor server: listening -> http parser -> inference -> sender

+- _Problem_:
+  - Queue type between inference and sender
+  - Inference will response to sender the output blob as well as the parser, but the parser is a method of the inference engine.
+If we wrap it with std::function, the queue may possibly be couple to one type of inference engine, which is just bad.

+- __Backlog__:
+  - Implement reactor models that support running different models on different devices
+  - Add FCN16s to model server
+  - Add Faster RCNN DOTA to model server

+## ---- 2020 / 09 / 10 ----

+- __Backlog__:
+  - Add FCN16s to model server
+  - Add Faster RCNN DOTA to model server
+  - Implement reactor models that support running different models on different devices

 ## ---- 2020 / 09 / 09 ----

 - __Backlog__: